Thousands of companies in Britain are heading for bankruptcy…for this reason!

 Posted on: September 05, 2023: 08:01 AM GST Last updated: September 05, 2023: 08:32 AM GST

-Thousands of companies in Britain are heading to bankruptcy with increasing expectations of severe economic troubles, due to the high interest rates and the increase in borrowing costs, which comes after the difficult period that the financial and business sector went through during the “Corona” epidemic and the closures that caused it.
+Thousands of companies in Britain are heading to bankruptcy with increasing expectations of severe economic troubles, due to the high interest rates and the increase in borrowing costs, which comes following the difficult period that the financial and business sector went through during the “Corona” epidemic and the closures that caused it.

-A specialized think tank in London concluded that “it is likely that about 7 thousand companies will fail every quarter in 2024, due to high interest rates and the financial pressures they caused and the entry of the UK economy into a state of recession.”
+A specialized think tank in London concluded that “it is likely that regarding 7 thousand companies will fail every quarter in 2024, due to high interest rates and the financial pressures they caused and the entry of the UK economy into a state of recession.”

 A report published by the British newspaper “The Guardian”, and viewed by Al Arabiya Net, quoted the Center for Economic and Business Research (CEBR) in London as saying that the debts incurred during the pandemic, the high borrowing costs and the cost of living crisis will lead to the decline of an increasing number of companies, especially in the two sectors.
 Retail and hospitality.